 I hope you enjoy this recipe and I hope to get better weather!

 I was inspired to make this recipe from Land O Lakes.
 You could substitute half and half instead of the heavy cream for a lighter version.
+Nutritional information provided is computer-generated and only an estimate.
+You may want to do your own research with the ingredients listed if you have concerns about health or specific diets.

 Serving Size: 1